singnet/dev-portal/docs/ai-developers/troubleshooting.md

 ```

 ### Unable to create etcd client
-To learn about how to configure the etcd certificate configuration with an example, refer to the [document](https://docs.google.com/document/d/1w9zYYB5HxrlXCgUKzCsgGbXRGzm75Cm0n0qbPeMhrRU/edit#heading=h.gtjqvnsibkk3)
+To learn about how to configure the etcd certificate, refer to the [document](https://docs.google.com/document/d/1w9zYYB5HxrlXCgUKzCsgGbXRGzm75Cm0n0qbPeMhrRU/edit#heading=h.gtjqvnsibkk3) for configuration with example.

 ### Metering authentication failed.
 Please verify the configuration”
 When you enable the free calls and Metering, specify the private key to initialize the Daemon.
 The Daemon will initialize, only if the configured Pvt key config matches the public Address of the Daemon registered for metering.